rneuhausler/coralModel-analyses/README.md

     .
 ```

 `roll()` updates each node (i.e. instance of class `Organism()` within class `Reef()`) based a probability weighted by neighboring benthic coverages, determined by `generateGraph()`, and overall reef conditions, and a randomly generated number.
 If the randomly generated number falls within the bounds of the weighted probability, the node switches to a different type.
-The weighing is based on Mumby et al. (2014)'s reef competition ODE's, shown below:
+The weighing is based on Mumby et al. (2007)'s reef competition ODE's, shown below [1]:

 ![](images/mumbyEquations.png)